 It is important to note that CIGA 2020's temporary measures do not have any impact on directors' statutory duties more generally, including elsewhere under the Insolvency Act.
 These have remained in force throughout.
-This means that during these periods, directors have been required to consider and treat creditors' interests as "paramount" from the point that at which they knew, or ought to have known, the company was (or was likely to become) insolvent.
-Whilst this is in fact a common law duty, it is given statutory effect by language appearing at s172(3) of the Companies Act 2006.
+This means that during these periods, directors are still required to consider and treat creditors' interests as "paramount" from the point that at which they knew, or ought to have known, the company was (or was likely to become) insolvent.
+Whilst this is in fact a common law duty, it is given statutory effect by language appearing at s172(3) of the Companies Act 2006.1

-In view of CIGA 2020 measures, the parts of our note below regarding Wrongful Trading will not apply to steps taken (or not taken) by directors during the period of March to September 2020 and 26 November 2020 to 30 June 2021.
-Curiously a gap was left between 30 September and 25 November 2020 which may complicate the position for courts in future when assessing conduct.
+In view of CIGA 2020 measures, the parts of our note below regarding Wrongful Trading will not apply to steps taken (or not taken) by directors during the periods of March to September 2020 and 26 November 2020 to 30 April 2021.
+Curiously a gap was left between these periods which may complicate the position for courts in future when assessing conduct.